chengyinwu/QuteRTL/README.md

                     Copyleft(c) 2011 LaDs(III), GIEE, NTU, Taiwan

 ## NOTICE TO QUTERTL USERS
-This is a mirror of the source code in our first release and thus it's just for those who wants to use QuteRTL right now.
+This is a mirror of the source code in our first release in 2011 and thus it's just for those who want to use QuteRTL right now.
-Unfortunately our server has been terribly crashed for a while and it's still under repair.
+Unfortunately our server has been terribly crashed for a long time and it's still under repair.
-Once the server is up we'll update the code here to the latest release immediately.
+Once the server is up we'll update the code here to our latest release.

 ## INTRODUCTION
 QuteRTL is a word-level framework developed for years.
 It generally